simplify-framework/openapi/README.md

 ## From your existing spec.yaml, an OpenAPI specs, add extra definitions:
 - `x-api-gateway-name`: to define the API gateway Rest API stack name
-  - `x-lambda-service-name`: to define lambda function name that host the code
+  - `x-micro-service-name`: to define lambda function name that host the code
   - `x-swagger-router-controller`: to decouple lambda code into controllers

 ```yaml